-Using your newly acquired wood/multifuel stove , will give months of long , easy & warm cosy days , where you can lounge around just enjoying yourself.
-However, as with all things that are subject to temperature variations, maintenance checks are essential giving you peace of mind and satisfaction everything is running to optimum conditions.
+Using your newly acquired wood/multifuel stove will give months of long , easy & warm cosy days where you can lounge around just enjoying yourself.
+However, as with all things that are subject to temperature variations , maintenance checks are essential giving you peace of mind and the satisfaction everything is running under optimum conditions.

-Often times these, “checks” may seem as if they might drag you out of your comfort zone but the good news is, in using a stove thermometer, it’s as simple as making regular readings once you’ve attached it to the stove top or flue pipe arising from the stove.
+Often times these, “checks” may seem as if they might drag you out of your comfort zone but the good news is once you’ve attached it to the stove top or flue pipe arising from it , using a stove thermometer is as simple as making regular readings.
 They come in a few varieties and can be wire , hose clipped or magnetically attached.

-Figure:1 Typical stove thermometer (with orange goldielocks zone)
+Figure:1 Typical stove thermometer (with optimum operation zone)

-They are used primarily to avoid over firing, the resulting extreme temperatures created and bad fuel efficiency.
-Operated by having a eye gauge in both °Celsius and Fahrenheit.
+They are used primarily to avoid over firing , (the resulting extreme temperatures create bad fuel efficiency) and are operated by having an eye gauge in both °Celsius and Fahrenheit.
 Keeping your stove burning in the Correct range of 115°C – 245°C or (240°F – 475°F) will ensure the safest operation , whilst simultaneously giving maximum fuel economy.